Xornyv3/OEE-dashboard/README.md

-# Prodex — Smart OEE & Productivity Dashboard
+# Blue Upgrade Technology — Smart OEE & Productivity Dashboard

 Welcome!
-This project is the Prodex dashboard for OEE and productivity insights.
+This project is the Blue Upgrade Technology dashboard for OEE and productivity insights.

 ## Documentation